varmox/ygeonline/content/post/OpenShift-on-vsphere.md

 # comment: false # Disable comment if false.
 ---

-# OpenShift Cluster on vSphere - Roles and Permissions

-## Deployment Mode: Installed Provisioned Infrastructure
+# Deployment Mode: Installed Provisioned Infrastructure

  OpenShift Installer-Provisioned Infrastructure (IPI) is a deployment method for OpenShift Container Platform that provides a full-stack automated installation and setup process.